Isaac Asimov Home Page

 The Isaac Asimov Memorial Panel Debate

-The debate was once again moderated by Neil DeGrasse Tyson, the Frederick P. Rose Director of the Hayden Planetarium, host of StarTalk Radio and StarTalk Television, host of the 2014 television series Cosmos: A Space-Time Odyssey, and author of over 11 books on astronomy and science.
+The debate will once again moderated by Neil DeGrasse Tyson, the Frederick P. Rose Director of the Hayden Planetarium, host of StarTalk Radio and StarTalk Television, host of the 2014 television series Cosmos: A Space-Time Odyssey, and author of over 11 books on astronomy and science.

 Each of the previous debates were presented to a standing-room only audience.